strawdynamics/pdportal/README.md

                          `-----'
 ```

+## ⚠️ DISCLAIMER

+pdportal is not affiliated with or endorsed by [Panic](https://panic.com).
+It uses undocumented device APIs.
+Use it at your own risk.
+If you're having a problem with a game that uses pdportal, contact that game's author for support.

 ## Thanks

 pdportal uses [pd-usb](https://github.com/cranksters/pd-usb) and info from [playdate-reverse-engineering](https://github.com/cranksters/playdate-reverse-engineering) to communicate with the cheese.
 It's built with [Svelte](https://svelte.dev/) and [PeerJS](https://peerjs.com/).